stoeps13/connections-doc/source/admin/admin/t_admin_wikis_enable_or_disable_seo.md

 8. Change the number of URLs per sitemap by changing the value of the **WIKI\_SITEMAP\_URLS\_PER\_SITEMAP** parameter.

+    !!! note
-    **Note:** You can provide multiple sitemap files but each file must have no more than 50,000 URLs and must be no larger than 10 MB.
+    You can provide multiple sitemap files but each file must have no more than 50,000 URLs and must be no larger than 10 MB.
 For more information, go to the [Sitemaps XML format](http://www.sitemaps.org/protocol.html) webpage.

 9. Save and close the web.xml file.